kubeflow/website/content/docs/started/getting-started-multipass.md

 ### 2. Create an Ubuntu Virtual Machine

-The following command will create a VM with 8GB of memory, 40GB of disk space, and 4 CPU.
+The following command creates a VM with 8GB of memory, 40GB of disk space, and 4 CPU.
 These are the minimum recommended settings.
 You are free to adjust them **higher** based on your host machine capabilities and workload requirements.
 ```
 $ multipass launch bionic -n kubeflow -m 8G -d 40G -c 4
 ```

-NB: If you need information on **resource utilization** in the VM, eg memory or disk space or cpu load, you can run ```multipass info kubeflow```
+Note: If you need information on **resource utilization** in the VM, such as memory or disk space or CPU load, you can run ```multipass info kubeflow```

 ### 3. Enter the VM